Lianne Canarick

 Scholar background

-Lianne Canarick has more than five years of experience in finance and investment management with J.P.
-Morgan, one of the largest assets and wealth management in the world.
-There, she works on Investment Solutions Product Development in the New York office and is responsible for researching key investment trends and designing new sustainable investment solutions.
-Prior to that role, Lianne was part of the Corporate Analyst Development program from 2016 to 2018 where she analyzed financial data for merger and acquisitions.
+Prior to that, Lianne spent more than five years working at J.P.
+Morgan, one of the largest assets and wealth management companies in the world.
+There, she worked in Investment Solutions Product Development in the New York office and was responsible for researching key investment trends and designing and launching new investment solutions.

-Lianne earned her Bachelor of Science in Industrial and Labor Relations, minor in East Asian Studies, at Cornell University in 2016.
+Lianne earned her Bachelor of Science in Industrial and Labor Relations, and a minor in East Asian Studies, from Cornell University in 2016.
+She completed her Masters of Science in Foreign Service at Georgetown University as a Hinrich Trade Leader Scholar.

 Personal statement